 Christchurch Star, 29 April 1898

-By June the Fullers were in Temuka, near Timaru, south of Christchurch for a revisit which proved popular.
+By the end June the Fullers were in Temuka, near Timaru, south of Christchurch for a revisit which proved popular.

 Temuka Leader, 23 June 1898